-So you’ve downloaded and installed SoapUI.
+So you have downloaded and installed SoapUI.
 Smart move, you’re on your way to testing greatness!
 SoapUI is a very extensive tool though, and sometimes it takes some time to understand it in its entirety.
-Here are 10 very basic tips on how to use SoapUI; following them might not necessary make you a better tester, but it will make you a more proficient user, and that’s a good first step.
+Here are 10 very basic tips on how to use SoapUI; following them might not necessarily make you a better tester, but it will make you a more proficient user, and that’s a good first step.

 Please note the following: These tips are very basic.
 They are based on some common mistakes the absolute beginner tends to do, but might seem a bit simplistic for the sophisticated user.

 We'll start off very simply with an important principle on how to interact with SoapUI.

 This first tip might seem simple, but consider it a soft start.